seanhess/picture-directory/README.md

 ### TODO ###
-[ ] Create a form to upload the csv
+[ ] Create a form to upload the csv - read body data
 [ ] Parse a sample CSV into data